plone/plone.app.robotframework/docs/source/happy.rst

    write faster Selenium tests, because tests don't need to spend time on login forms.

-If you don't have any testing layers for your product yet or want to know more about them, please, read: http://pypi.python.org/pypi/plone.app.testing
+If you don't have any testing layers for your product yet, or want to know more about them, please read: http://pypi.python.org/pypi/plone.app.testing

 Install Robot-tools
 -------------------

-*plone.app.robotframework* ships with two main helper scripts for tests
+*plone.app.robotframework* ships with two main helper scripts for writing tests:
-writing:

 * ``bin/robot-server`` starts a temporary Plone site with the given test layer set up

 * ``bin/robot`` executes Robot Framework's ``pybot``-runner so that it
-  will run the given test sure agains the running ``robot-server`` so that tests will be run in isolation (database is cleaned between the tests)
+  will run the given test suite agains the running ``robot-server``, ensuring that tests will be run in isolation (database is cleaned between the tests)

 Update ``buildout.cfg``::